 Dr. Richard Nichols and Dr. Joseph Harvey and their team at Alliance Foot & Ankle Specialists have treated thousands of cases of Achilles tendonitis during their careers.
-There are many different treatments available, including the cutting-edge, highly effective implantable neurostimulator pulse generator.
+There are many different treatments available in DFW, many of which we will take a deeper look at below.

 Your Amazing Achilles Tendon